arclab-hku/Event_based_VO-VIO-SLAM/README.md

 ~~~

 ## 5. EVI-SAM
+EVI-SAM is a full event-based SLAM system that tackle the problem of 6-DoF pose tracking and 3D dense reconstruction using the monocular event camera.
+To the best of our knowledge, this is the first framework that employs a non-learning approach to achieve event-based dense and textured 3D reconstruction without GPU acceleration.
+Additionally, it is also the first hybrid approach that integrates both photometric and geometric errors within an event-based framework.
 * The data sequence and the hardware platform of our EVI-SAM is available at [here](***).

 <div align="center">